Edwin-Isidory/ils.doctoral.seminar.2024.github.io/abstracts.md

 The presentation will detail the flight parameters monitored and how these are analyzed and aggregated into a situation picture on several levels: E.g. flight safety, stability, flight tolerances, adequacy of control inputs, alignment with the mission objectives, flight economy and efficiency, or passenger comfort.
 The evaluation takes place on the fly so that the AI pilot can process and implement the multi-dimensional feedback on its flight performance during the flight.
 After landing, the overall situation picture is ultimately assessed in line with the check standards in manned aviation and fed back to the AI.
 With an electronic flight instructor and examiner, an aspiring AI pilot can be trained autonomously, even in a time-lapsed manner, and with multiple flight training lessons running in parallel.
 This leads to increased training efficiency, an essential factor considering AI's higher training needs than those of humans.

-**Qualifiable Graphical Editing of Domain-specific Models in Safety critical Avionics through Block Diagram Recognition**
+**13. Qualifiable Graphical Editing of Domain-specific Models in Safety critical Avionics through Block Diagram Recognition**

 Domain-specific modeling is employed in the aviation industry to handle the increasing complexity in avionics systems.
 The safety-criticality of avionics software requires developers to comply with certain design assurance levels in the software development process.
 When software tools are employed, assurance is achieved by tool qualification.
 However, a notable market gap is the absence of qualified graphical user interfaces for these tools.
 Presently, verification of two-dimensional block diagrams within modeling environments is conducted manually.
 Manual verification is both cumbersome and error-prone, underscoring the need for a qualifiable domain-specific modeling environment with a qualifiable visualization.
 The DOMAINES project addresses this gap by developing a qualifiable modeling environment.
 It features a qualified core that is decoupled from other components, such as the visualization.

 The visualization itself uses a visualization model to specify the graphical representation of modeling elements.
 The goal of achieving qualifiable visualization is realized in combination with the Visualization Verification Tool (VVT), which automates the previously manual task of verifying the visualization against the model.
 The VVT verifies the visualization by reconstructing the model from the visualized block diagram.
 It starts with tokenizing the diagram like a lexer based on the available visualization elements provided by the visualization model.
 Subsequently, the syntactical analysis checks the concrete syntax to ensure compliance with rules such as ports are located at the border of blocks.
 Leveraging the metamodel, the VVT reconstructs the model for comparison against the original.
 Deviations are identified as either human or technical errors in visualization that need to be corrected by the user.
 This presentation focuses on block-diagram recognition, highlighting the application of computer vision for the lexer.
 Preliminary results demonstrate the capability of the VVT to accurately tokenize basic use cases.
 The ongoing development of VVT within the DOMAINES project represents a critical step towards achieving qualifiable visualizations of avionics models.

-**How would modern programming languages affect the avionics software certification process?**
+**14. How would modern programming languages affect the avionics software certification process?**

 Most safety-critical software, especially in the avionics domain, has traditionally been written in C due to its predictability, traceability to object code and control over low-level system resources.
 However, the evolution of programming languages has introduced potential alternatives like Ada and C++ which have been successfully used in the flight control systems of the F-16 and F-35 aircraft.
 In recent times, Rust has emerged as a compelling choice for system-level programming due to its emphasis on safety and concurrency, traits that are highly desirable in safety-critical applications.
 Notably, Rust's compiler is renowned for its helpful error messages, and its feature to compile to various backends, like LLVM and gcc.